 Minnesota State University, Mankato recognizes the challenges that college students face every day.
 This website includes resources that you may find helpful to navigating life.

-Sodexo, Swipe out Hunger, and Minnesota State University, Mankato are partnering to fight student food insecurity.
-Sodexo has provided meals to establish a Meal Swipe Bank for use by food insecure students.
+Sodexo, Swipe Out Hunger, and Minnesota State University, Mankato are partnering to fight student food insecurity.
+Sodexo has provided meals to establish a Meal Swipe Bank for use by food-insecure students.
 Students may request swipes by using the form on the Dining Service website.
-Once meal swipes are added to the applicant’s Mav Card, those meals are can be used by swiping in at the University Dining Center.
+Once meal swipes are added to the applicant’s Mav Card, those meals can be used by swiping in at the University Dining Center.
 To apply, fill out the Swipe Out Hunger Meal Request Form.

 Located in the Crossroads Campus Ministry next to campus, it is a food shelf open to all college students.
 Visit their Facebook page for more information.

 ECHO is concerned about the health and safety of their clients and volunteers.
 Therefore, they are taking new temporary precautionary measures due to coronavirus.

 Clients will not be doing their own shopping.
 Instead:

 1. Phone lines will be open from 9 am-4:30 pm on Mondays, Tuesdays, Wednesdays, and Fridays, and Thursdays from 9 am-to 6:30 pm.
 Clients can call 507-345-7508 for an appointment time

 3. A volunteer will call back to determine clients' dislikes, allergies, dietary restrictions, etc.

 4. The cart will be ready for clients to pick up at the door at the scheduled appointment time.